Exclusive: Nasdaq to tighten listing rules, restricting Chinese IPOs - sources

-NEW YORK (Reuters) - Nasdaq Inc (NDAQ.O) is set to unveil new restrictions on initial public offerings (IPOs), a move that will make it more difficult for some Chinese companies to debut on its stock exchange, people familiar with the matter said on Monday.
+NEW YORK (Reuters) - Nasdaq Inc (NDAQ.O) is set to unveil new restrictions on initial public offerings (IPOs), a move that will make it harder for some Chinese companies to debut on its stock exchange, people familiar with the matter said on Monday.

 While Nasdaq will not cite Chinese companies specifically in the changes, the move is being driven largely by concerns about some of the Chinese IPO hopefuls’ lack of accounting transparency and close ties to powerful insiders, the sources said.

-The new rules will require companies from some countries, including China, to raise $25 million (20.5 million pounds) in their IPO or, alternatively, at least a quarter of their post-listing market capitalization, the sources said.
+The new rules will require companies from some countries, including China, to raise $25 million in their IPO or, alternatively, at least a quarter of their post-listing market capitalization, the sources said.

 This is the first time Nasdaq has put a minimum value on the size of IPOs.
 The change would have prevented several Chinese companies currently listed on the Nasdaq from going public.
 Out of 155 Chinese companies that listed on Nasdaq since 2000, 40 grossed IPO proceeds below $25 million, according to Refinitiv data.